“New Opening of Rainforest Kidzworld and Boat Ride in Singapore Zoo.”

 Oh well, it was very nice weather, windy on a cloudy Sunday morning.

-My girl enjoyed the elephant feeding during her last visit.
-She wanted the giraffe feeding this time!
+We enjoyed the elephant feeding during our visit.
+Let’s continue the giraffe feeding this time!
 Price per feeding remained at $5.
 And, please expect a queue with only 10 places for each feeding time (usually 2 times per day).
 So, wait at the designated gate earlier.
 Check out the animal’s feeding time, and plan for your itinerary ahead to avoid disappointment.

 If you are looking for a picnic spot in the zoo, there was this nice cooling reservoir-view spacious little hut equiped with benches and fans, located just not too far after the girrafe enclosure.